Chiappa Rhino Review: Spaghetti Blaster for Space Cowboys

 The Chiappa Rhino’s goal was to become a modern revolver in every sense of the word.
 Most revolver technology isn’t much different than it was in the early 1900s.
 The biggest differences often are safety-oriented and improved metallurgy.
 The Rhino earned its space cowboy reputation by being something truly different.

-The biggest design difference was orientating the bottom of the barrel with the bottom cylinder of the revolver.
+The biggest design difference was orienting the bottom of the barrel with the bottom cylinder of the revolver.
 This lowers the bore axis and nearly aligns it with your wrist.
 This is said to create less muzzle flip and more recoil transferred rearward into the wrist than upward and off target.

 The weapon has a hammer, but the thing that looks like a hammer isn’t a hammer.
 Think of it more as a cocking tab.
 When you pull it to the rear to cock the gun into single action, it drifts back to its original position, but the gun is still single action.
 It doesn’t move as you pull the double-action trigger, either.